-Once arriving at Mashatu Main Camp we will settle in before heading out on our first safari drive and into 'the land of the giants'.
-You will enjoy some excellent photography and we will get your camera gear and settings all ironed out and prepped for the action to follow, not to mention the award winning photographic opportunities.
+Once arriving at Mashatu Main Camp we will settle in before heading out on our first safari drive at 15h15 and photography will commence with immediate effect.
+This itinerary has been carefully designed so that you do not need to miss a safari drive on this transfer day.
 A pre-dinner drink in the camp's bar (aptly called 'the gin-trap'), a hearty dinner, campfire and a cosy bed will bring an end to your first day in Botswana.

 Day 6, 7, 8 - On safari at Mashatu Game Reserve (www.mashatu.com)

 This extraordinary place possesses an ecological diversity uncommon in other reserves.
 Mashatu is home to the more uncommon and smaller predators including the aardwolf, bat-eared fox, African wild cat, genet, honey badger and black-backed jackal.
 That's right, this predator safari does not just include Africa's large predators.
 Mashatu is also an ornithological paradise and plays host to more than 350 bird species.
-The avian photographic opportunities at the drying river pools are absolutely incredible.
+The avian photographic opportunities at the drying river pools are splendid.
 There is also a large breeding colony of bee-eaters that will challenge the reflexes of even the most experienced photographers.
-A special bee-eater hide will place you in close proximity to the bee-eaters and a 300mm lens is the perfect focal length for this.

 Mashatu Main Camp is an oasis among the undulating and seemingly endless plains of the wild.
 Burning torches at the camp’s entrance beckon safari-goers home in the evening to the embodiment of warm hospitality.
 14 luxury suites lie along the camp’s perimeter, and are designed to allow absolute privacy.
 In camp you can watch elephants splashing at the waterhole; listen to the African night sounds; smell the grassy scent of the bush; relax in the lounge in your room looking out into the bush and just enjoy being immersed in the great African wilderness.